 Morrison left the BCNZ payroll in 1977, but continued to work as a contract director on both documentary and drama.
-Alongside co-director Keith Hunter, he made notable films on NZ wildlife (Saddleback, award-winning foreign seller Red Deer) while keeping an eye on developing a feature film.
+Alongside co-director Keith Hunter, he made notable films on NZ wildlife (Saddleback, award-winning deer hunting export Red Deer) while keeping an eye on developing a feature film.

 He is also a pioneer in music video.
 Morrison had directed music clips — possibly New Zealand's first — in the 60s, for teen show Five Live.
 In 1979 he spent six months as a producer on cult music show Radio With Pictures, while editing Annie, an entertainment special featuring then-partner, Annie Whittle.
 By the early 80s Morrison was directing the first of more than 20 music videos, among them Graham Brazier's 'Billy Bold', Herbs' 'French Letter' and Dave McArtney's 'I'm in Heaven', which won an award as the year's Best NZ Video.

 In the same period, Morrison's feature film career finally burst into life.
 His first film Constance (1984), starring Donogh Rees in a compelling performance, was about a woman haunted by dreams of glamour and stardom in 1940s Auckland.
 Morrison co-wrote the script with theatre veteran Jonathan Hardy; New York's Time Out called the result "lush and exhilarating".